 Someday, he thinks.
 Someday, but not yet… I’m not strong enough yet.

 Of course you’re not, the ugly voice retorts.
 You’ll never be strong enough.
 You let yourself get too attached.
-Losing him now would be an amputation, and you know it— you idiot bleeding-heart.
+Losing him now would be an amputation, and you know it—you pathetic bleeding-heart.

 Toshinori gulps, wiping away more tears.
 It’s true.
 All of it.